Amplo-AG/Platform-Documentation/docs/source/Getting_Started/Main_Concepts.rst

     Machine Learning models are able to predict specific incidents by learning from examples.
 Therefore, to train a model which is able to predict whether a specific incident is going to happen two weeks from now, we need approximately 20-30 examples to learn from.
 These examples may contain sensor measurements such as temperatures, voltages and pressures, but also machine states, flags, errors or other event logs.
-In :doc:`Machine Learning Services` we explain the requirements for these examples more in-depth.
+In :doc:`Services` we explain the requirements for these examples more in-depth.
 These examples together is what we call training data.

 * **Labelling**